example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

+# Language reference - Overview

+### Referencing a resource

+### Managing resources ordering

+### Metaparameters

+### Conditionals and

+### Comparison operators

+### Nodes and classes inheritance

 # Resource references
 In Puppet any resource is uniquely identified by its type and its name.
-You can't have 2 resources of the same type with the same name in a catalog.
+We can't have 2 resources of the same type with the same name in a catalog.

-We have seen that you declare resources with a syntax like:
+We have seen that we declare resources with a syntax like:

     type { 'name':
       arguments => values,
     }

-When you need to reference to them in your code the syntax is like:
+When we need to reference to them in our code the syntax is like:

     Type['name']